viamrobotics/docs/docs/how-tos/collect-sensor-data.md

 On the **CONFIGURE** tab, go to the **sensor**'s card and find the **Data capture** section.
 Add a new method, `Readings`, to capture data for and set the frequency.
-For example, setting a frequency of `0.1` will capture data once every ten seconds.
+For example, setting a frequency of `0.05` will capture data once every 20 seconds.

+{{< gif webm_src="/how-tos/capture-sensor-readings.webm" mp4_src="/how-tos/capture-sensor-readings.mp4" alt="The process described below." max-width="600px" class="aligncenter" >}}

 {{% /tablestep %}}
 {{% tablestep %}}